Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/max-out-stats.md

 a very important skill that is worth maxing out.
 If the strength stat is too low, your character will take more damage in falls, collisions, explosions and fire, increasing your character's risk of dying due to those accidents.

+I recommend increasing the strength stat to at least three bars, which is sufficient for preventing damages from most common falls.

 The best way to boost your character's strength stat is to find a place with a lot of NPCs and take them down using your fists.
 You can do this with the